pinglamb/math/analysis/characterization-of-real-numbers.md

 {: .page-title}

 In [Numbers and Sets](../numbers-and-sets/numbers.md#real-numbers), we addressed the limitations of rational numbers and the construction of real numbers from that.
-More in-depth study will be conducted here about different ways of real numbers constructions and proving them being equivalent.
+More in-depth study will be conducted here about different ways of characterizing real numbers and proving them being equivalent.

 Every real numbers study starts with this proposition.